webd90kb/webd/chatrooms/README.md

 ### [Chat Room with WebRTC Video Call Support.](https://cnt2.cf/groups/login.html)
 - This chat room takes a different approach—there are no predefined or public room lists.
 Create a room and then share the group name & password or a link with others to join.
 - If don’t have anyone to chat with right away, open a new browser tab or use another device to join the room just created.
-- I can assure you that the server will never have access to any chat content.
-The front-end code is lightweight, and if you have the tools or want to analyze it with AI:
+- I can assure that the server will never have access to any chat content.
+The front-end code is lightweight, and if have the tools or want to analyze it with AI:
-- The encryption key for the chat content is derived from the group name and password, with salt added and a special process applied.
+The encryption key for the chat content is derived from the group name and password, with salt added and a special process applied.
 The chat room ID is determined by hashing the group name and password.
 Something like this:
 key = keygen(funcA(hashA(group_name, group_pass, salt_A)));